XWiki is a nicely designed, open-source Java-based wiki.

 - Installing XWiki on Windows – This video demos how to install XWiki from start to finish.
 The XWiki install presumes PostgreSQL and SSPI (as demonstrated in the PostgreSQL video), so it also shows how to download and install the Java Waffle libraries.
 (Waffle is a Windows-specific set of Java libraries that enable Windows authentication for Java applications.)

-- Requesting a web server certificate for Tomcat on Windows from a domain CA – Since you should be using HTTPS for web applications, this video shows how to configure Tomcat to use HTTPS and how to request a certificate from an Active Directory CA (certificate authority) server using KeyStore Explorer.
+- Installing a Windows Domain Certificate in Apache Tomcat – Since you should be using HTTPS for web applications, this video shows how to configure Tomcat to use HTTPS and how to request a certificate from an Active Directory CA (certificate authority) server using KeyStore Explorer.

 - xwiki-waffle-tomcat9-lib.zip – Copy the .jar files from this download into the Tomcat lib directory to enable PostgreSQL SSPI and waffle SSO (single sign-on) for Windows authentication